User story mapping: Practical templates and examples

 User story mapping is a collaborative exercise that helps align cross-functional teams around building a product that will be better tomorrow than it is today.
 For this reason, any team whose work will contribute to the successful delivery of customer value should be represented.

 Since a user story map creates a holistic view of the product, it is helpful to include members of any teams responsible for architecting the complete product experience.
 These teams are often represented in a user story mapping exercise:

 User story mapping starts with a decision about what medium to use for building the story map.
-It can be done with simple physical resources — such as a wall or whiteboard and sticky notes — or with a variety of software tools that are available to create a virtual map.
+It can be done with simple physical resources — such as a wall or whiteboard and sticky notes — or with tools like Aha!
+Notebooks and Aha!
+Roadmaps.
 Virtual planning may be helpful for distributed teams.
 Regardless of the medium, teams will want to take the following steps:

 What is the problem your product solves for customers, or what job does it help them do?
-Taking a goal-first approach is critical in mapping the work that follows, and teams need to ensure they are mapping the customer’s goal.
-This is true even if teams are building enhancements to an existing product.
+Taking a goal-first approach is critical in mapping the work that follows, and you need to ensure you are mapping the customer’s goal.
+This is true even if you are building enhancements to an existing product.
 The user story format (As a [type of user], I want to [action] so that [benefit].) can be helpful in thinking about product interactions from a user’s perspective.

 Who is the target audience for your product?
 There is likely more than one.
 Different audiences can have different goals and ways of interacting with your product.
 Starting this exercise with a set of user personas can ensure that teams share an understanding of the target audience and build stories from that point of view.
 It also eliminates wasted effort on edge cases that are not a fit with your target audience.

 3. Map user activities